openedx/repo-tools-data-schema/README.rst

 repo-tools-data-schema
 ======================

-These are schema validators for the data in the (private) edx/repo-tools-data repo.
+These are schema validators for the data in the (private) openedx/openedx-webhooks-data repo.

 There are no tests in this repo.
-The repo-tools-data repo and the openedx-webhooks repo install these validators to run as part of their tests.
+The openedx-webhooks-data and openedx-webhooks repos install these validators to run as part of their tests.

 License
 -------